ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 Be sure to connect it to a monitor, because that is the only way you will be able to see your vm

 # Installing Necessary Packages
-It's time to configure libvirt
+It's time to configure libvirt9+

 Install qemu, libvirt, edk2-ovmf, and virt-manager

 Enable libvirtd.service and virtlogd.socket